s.times(25, () => {

 })

-Basically I made this to generate stuff to plot.
+I initially made this to create things with an AxiDraw plotter.
 My first generated drawings for a 2D plotter.
 And my Second collection.
 And a Third collection.
 And a Fourth collection.
+I've been using it more recently for creating cut and fold scupltures/pop ups with a Cricut machine.

 A ready to play with CodeSandbox.